hsarkka/spring-boot-redis-docker/README.md

 additional services in Docker containers.
 It should be relatively easy to adapt the structure to other similar architectures.

+Firstly, the `build-backend.sh` script uses the [official Docker image for Gradle](https://hub.docker.com/_/gradle) to build the backend code.

+The development runtime environment is built using [Docker Compose](https://docs.docker.com/compose/).
+The multi-container setup runs the following containers:

+* Backend container using the [official Docker image for OpenJDK](https://hub.docker.com/_/openjdk)
+* Redis container using the [official Docker image for Redis](https://hub.docker.com/_/redis)

 Requirements
 ------------